-Sam Polk (center), founder of Groceryships, left a lucrative trading career on Wall Street finance to launch a nonprofit that helps families eat better.
+Sam Polk (center), founder of Groceryships, left a lucrative trading career on Wall Street to launch a nonprofit that helps families eat better.

 (Banner photo by Francine Orr/Los Angeles Times; reprinted with permission)